 The idea that you’re helping a company because you’re investing in it is completely flawed.
 The only time this matters is when a company makes a public offering of its stock.
 In that case, the money raised from selling the stock does go directly to the company.
 But if you’re buying the stock on the stock exchange, your money does not go to the company whose stock you’re buying.
 It goes to the investor who owned the shares you just purchased.
 From the company’s point of view nothing has really changed except the name on the stock certificate.

-“But if everyone sells a company’s stock it’s share price will go down.
+“But if everyone sells a company’s stock its share price will go down.
 That’ll show them!”
 It’s true that if a company’s stock price goes down, it will probably affect the company’s ability to borrow money and will impact those employees (mostly officers) who own stock or stock options.
 However, the idea that you can affect the stock price of a company is absolutely ridiculous.
 Which brings us to point #2…

 2. You Vote with Your Investment Dollars.
 (Sell the company’s stock, and you’ll show them you don’t support them.)